noaeisnkut/k8s-task/app/README.md

 Inside my Kubernetes cluster, Jenkins runs as a pod (or set of pods) that acts as the CI/CD automation engine.
 Jenkins is deployed on the cluster using a Helm chart or Kubernetes manifests, which automatically create the Jenkins controller, persistent storage, service, and a Kubernetes agent template.
 Because Jenkins runs directly in the cluster, every pipeline step can use Kubernetes agents: when the pipeline starts, Jenkins dynamically creates a temporary pod that executes the build steps, and once the job completes, the pod is removed.

 The pipeline itself follows three main stages.
 First, Jenkins pulls the application’s source code from GitHub.
 Next, it builds a Docker image of my Python (or any language) application using a Docker, and then pushes the image to a Docker registry (like Docker Hub or ECR).
-Finally, Jenkins deploys the application into the cluster by applying Kubernetes manifests or Helm charts: this creates a Pod running your app.
+Finally, Jenkins deploys the application into the cluster by applying Kubernetes manifests or Helm charts: this creates a Pod running my app.
 The pod is then exposed to the outside world on port 443 using either a Kubernetes Service of type LoadBalancer or an Ingress controller with TLS termination.

 ![alt text](image.png)